-In this lab, students will learn about what properties constitute soil and how it is different than “dirt.”
-Students will also be able to distinguish the difference between sand, silt, and clay.
+In this lab, students will learn about the properties of soil and how it is different than “dirt.”
+Students will also be able to distinguish between sand, silt, and clay.

 This lab will help prepare your students to meet the performance expectations in the following standards:

 - 2-PS1-1: Plan and conduct an investigation to describe and classify different kinds of materials by their observable properties.

 By the end of this lab, students should be able to